From our How to Grow Microgreens Series

 Nick & Nathan from On the Acre in Houston, TX discuss the topic.
 For more advanced microgreens business training, visit our Urban Farm Academy Business of Microgreens course.

-Most of our trays, the ones that we do use have selected that product to grow blackout specifically as I don't turn it here to something else we offer it's not a regular part of our germinating or planting process.
-The trays when they're stacked are mostly blacked out and beyond that, we haven't found it necessary or beneficial to use that method.
+We do not use blackout domes unless we have selected that product to grow in blackout specifically.
+It's not a regular part of our germinating or planting process.
+When they're stacked, the trays are mostly blacked out, and beyond that, we haven't found it necessary or beneficial to use that method.

-I worry about if you're trying to germinate seeds in a blackout dome you know there's no light and there's no air movement and that moisture is just sitting there not going anywhere so you run the risk of mold or fungus issues that you wouldn't encounter otherwise.
+I worry, if you're trying to germinate seeds in a blackout dome, you know there's no light, and there's no air movement, and that moisture is just sitting there not going anywhere, so you run the risk of mold or fungus issues that you wouldn't encounter otherwise.

-Why do you think that that's such a problem prevalent saying like people are always told to do that blackout, why where did that come from?
-I have no idea, my best guess would be people that are trying to create additional mass would use a blackout dome to lengthen the stems because they're gonna stretch towards the light but there's no light present so they'll continue to grow and grow and then they can cut at the very bottom you know with these really long stems and little leaves on top and they would be able to get more money because they're selling by mass rather than volume.
+Why do you think that that's such a prevalent problem saying that people are always told to do that blackout?
+Where did that idea come from?
+I have no idea; my best guess using domes would be best for people trying to create additional mass; they would use a blackout dome to lengthen the stems.
+The lack of light causes the stems to stretch toward the light.
+When there's no light present, they'll continue to grow and grow, and then they can cut at the very bottom, you know, with these long stems and little leaves on top, and they would be able to get more money because they're selling by mass rather than volume.

-We have an experiment with other stuff but amaranth is next.
-It gives us an option we like to present our chefs with options and so it's just another product that we can offer from something that we're already growing non-black out domes.
-But the point here is we're growing it in its entirety in a blackout dome yeah we're not growing it for a period of time than moving into the life completely different products that we're creating.
+We have been experimenting with other stuff, but amaranth is next.
+It gives us another option, and we like to present our chefs with options.
+It's just another product that we can offer from something that we're already growing in non-black out domes.
+But the point here is, we're growing it in its entirety in a blackout dome.
+We're not growing it for just the germination period, then moving into the light.
+We are creating completely different products with the use of blackout domes.